 The 5 commandments of biking in the Netherlands

-- Thou shalt only cycle on the right side of the road.
+- Only cycle on the right side of the road.

-- Thou shalt ALWAYS lock your bike when unattended.
+- ALWAYS lock your bike when unattended.
 Preferably to something.

-- Thou shalt ding your bell when passing people, and move to the side when bells ding for thee.
+- Ding your bell when passing people, and move to the side when bells ding for thee.

-- Thou shalt ignore Dutch people shouting about how much you suck balls at cycling.
+- Ignore Dutch people shouting about how much you suck balls at cycling.